 - Use similar ad creative: the ads were all based around specific products, which made it easy for people to immediately understand what they’re about.

-- Target relevant interests and behaviors: Facebook allows advertisers to target their customers based on certain factors like age, location, gender, or even things like whether or not someone has children (which would make them likely to shop for children’s products).
+- Target relevant interests and behaviours: Facebook allows advertisers to target their customers based on certain factors like age, location, gender, or even things like whether or not someone has children (which would make them likely to shop for children’s products).

 - Test different ad types: Walmart Canada tested several different ad types, including carousel ads (which allow you to show multiple images and links in a single ad) and video ads.